basho/basho_docs/content/riak/kv/2.2.0/add-ons/redis/developing-rra.md

 >**Note:** The cache proxy service read option (related to replication factor and consistency concern) may optionally be set within the nutcracker.conf.
 This will  result in an override of the setting value at the bucket-level in Riak KV.

+The following configuration parameters apply to `GET` and may be set within the RRA configuration file `/etc/cache_proxy/cache_proxy_22122.yml`:

 |Parameter       |Description      |Default|
 |----------------|-----------------|-------|